Droplet motion on chemically heterogeneous substrates with mass transfer. II. Three-dimensional dynamics: Matched Asymptotic Analysis

 \subsection{Inner region}

 The dynamics of the inner region may be examined by sufficiently zooming into the vicinity of the contact line through the appropriate stretching transformations.
-Given that, by assumption, $q(\*c,t)=0$, mass flux effects contribute to the $O(\lambda)$ terms, which are neglected here.
+Given that, by assumption, $q(\*c,t)=0$, mass transfer effects contribute to the $O(\lambda)$ terms, which are neglected here.
 Hence, the analysis is identical to the inner region asymptotics for droplets of constant volume \cite{Savva2018}.
-The key idea behind the inner region asymptotics in 3D is that if $|\partial_t\*c\cdot\*\nu|\gg\lambda$ and the contact line varies at lengthscales that are longer than slip (equivalently, $\lambda|\partial_\phi a|\ll1$ and $\lambda|\partial_\phi^2 a|\ll1$), the analysis of the inner region is, at leading-order as $\lambda\to0$, the same as in the 2D geometry~\cite{Vellingiri2011}.
-This gives rise to the following two-term expansion for the inner region, $h_\In$,
+The key idea behind the inner region asymptotics in 3D is that if $|\partial_t\*c\cdot\*\nu|\gg\lambda$ and the contact line varies at lengthscales that are longer than slip (equivalently, $\lambda|\partial_\phi a|\ll1$ and $\lambda|\partial_\phi^2 a|\ll1$), the analysis of the inner region is the same as in the 2D geometry at leading order as $\lambda\to0$.
+The 2D geometry has been tackled in Ref.~\cite{Vellingiri2011}, but for the case of the Navier slip.
+As previously mentioned (see also Part I) both models possess the same leading-order asymptotics \cite{Savva2011,Sibley2014}, giving rise to the following two-term expansion for the inner region, $h_\In$,